The time before menopause is called perimenopause. It may begin several years before your last menstrual period. Signs of perimenopause include:

 - The external genital tissue decreases and thins, and can become irritated.

 Other common changes include:

-Getting regular exercise, eating healthy foods, and staying involved in activities and with friends and loved ones can help the aging process go more smoothly.
+Getting regular exercise, eating healthy foods, and staying involved in activities with friends and loved ones can help the aging process go more smoothly.

 Lobo RA.
 Menopause and care of the mature woman: endocrinology, consequences of estrogen deficiency, effects of hormone replacement therapy, treatment regimens.
 In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 14.

 North American Menopause Society.
-Estrogen and progestogen use in postmenopausal women: 2010 position statement of The North American Menopause Society.
+The 2012 hormone therapy position statement of The North American Menopause Society.
 Menopause.
-2010 Mar;17(2):242-55.
+2012;19(3):257-271.